Renovationism: Beginnings and first period (1920s–1930s)

 In the same month, the so-called "Petrograd Group of Progressive Clergy" was formed.
-The first program document of the group was the declaration on famine relief dated March 24, 1922 was signed by 12 clergymen.
-The participants of the Petrograd group immediately launched an active activity: Alexander Vvedensky and Alexander Boyarsky made reports almost daily, urging them to give away church values.
+The first program document of the group was the declaration on famine relief dated March 24, 1922, was signed by 12 clergymen.
+The participants of the Petrograd group immediately became active: Alexander Vvedensky and Alexander Boyarsky made reports almost daily, urging them to give away church values.
 Vladimir Krasnitsky did not make reports, but he tied ties with various institutions, in particular with the Cheka, which was then located on Gorokhovaya Street, 2.
 It was Krasnitsky who became the main organizer among the participants of the Petrograd group.
 Under his leadership, which, however, was disputed by Vvedensky and Boyarsky, the Petrograd group became the center of the nascent renovationist movement.

 This move was quickly (18 June 1922) denounced by Agathangel as unlawful and uncanonical.
 However, for a brief time it seemed that the Renovationists had gotten the upper hand.
 The Renovationists, with full support of Soviet authorities, seized many church buildings and monasteries, including the famous Cathedral of Christ the Saviour in Moscow.
-In many dioceses, the "white" (married) clergy was encouraged to take church government into their own hands, without approval of their diocesan bishops.
-Simultaneously, these bishops were often threatened and pressed to recognize the authority of the HCA.
-In effect, this resulted in "parallel" church administrations existing in one diocese and one city, one supporting the HCA and the other supporting the canonical bishop.
+In many dioceses, the married ("white") clergy was encouraged to take church government into their own hands, without approval of their diocesan bishops.
+Simultaneously, these bishops were often threatened and pressed to recognize the authority of the Supreme Church Administration (SCA).
+In effect, this resulted in "parallel" church administrations existing in one diocese and one city, one supporting the SCA and the other supporting the canonical bishop.